woreno/opencv_svdtest/README.md

   the output are 4 plots that are appended to "res.txt" that you can insert them all in "plot_test.m" to see the results (uses uiaxes.m).

+the result of those tests - at least in my machine, running windows10/VC10 - (B) UDU' has a clear advantage over UDV' on large matrices; (D) but in small matrices as in the DLT case, the results are mixed: UDV' is better in 64bits both full optimization and 32-64bit without, and UDU' is better with optimization on 32bits.
+(A) for the generation of the symmetric X'X DLT system is always better to do it manually in a loop and copy the upper triangle instead of creating the DLT X system in a loop and calling for doing a product with the transpose of X.